-Supplements · Diets
+Supplements · Sweeteners · Diets

-Does a sucralose byproduct damage your DNA?
+In plain terms: Does a sucralose byproduct damage your DNA?

 No — the alarming lab studies are disputed, and a 2026 safety review found no concern.